Satisfactory Academic Progress (SAP) Policy

 The following students will NOT qualify for financial aid warning:

 - Students who have resigned and/or failed all courses during their last semester of enrollment.

 - Students who were scholastically dropped from the university their last semester of enrollment

 - Students who cannot graduate within the maximum timeframe limit or who have already exceeded the limit.

 Financial Aid Suspension

 Students who do not qualify for warning or who fail to meet the SAP requirements at the end of their warning period will be placed on financial aid suspension.
 Students on financial aid suspension are NOT eligible to receive federal financial aid until they meet all SAP requirements.

 Students may regain financial aid eligibility by meeting all of the SAP requirements or through an approved SAP Appeal.
 Sitting out for a period of time or paying for classes without financial aid will not reestablish SAP eligibility.
 If the student does not appeal or an appeal is not approved, the student must then plan to pay for each period of enrollment until the minimum GPA and Pace requirements are met.
 Students who cannot graduate within the maximum timeframe or have exceeded the limit will not be able to regain their eligibility on their own academic merit, but may submit an appeal.

 SAP Appeal Process

 If a student encounters an unexpected circumstance that affected his/her academic performance or prolonged his/her academic career, (s)he may submit a SAP Appeal.
-The complete instructions for submitting a SAP Appeal are on the website.
 Students are limited to two SAP Appeals during their academic history at UNO.
 The appeal must be submitted with accompanying supporting documentation, by the published deadline date.
 Financial aid appeal decisions are final.